TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 11/Leviticus 11.45.md

 ---

-For I am Jehovah that brought you up out of the land of Egypt, to be your God: ye shall therefore be holy, for I am holy.
+For I am Yahweh who brought you up out of the land of Egypt, to be your God.
+You shall therefore be holy, for I am holy.